Perimenopause and Sleep: The Surprising Truth Behind Your Restless Nights After 40

 Better sleep quality comes from working with these natural changes in your body clock instead of fighting them.

 Sleep patterns naturally change as we age, but midlife brings additional challenges that can make rest even more difficult.
-People dealing with sleep and aging issues should understand these common sleep disruptors, including those related to menopause insomnia and perimenopause sleep problems.
+People dealing with sleep and aging issues should understand these common sleep disruptors, including those related to menopause insomnia, perimenopause and sleep problems.

 Physical factors: pain, temperature regulation, and bathroom trips